Gitpod comes with great support for Java builtin. Still, depending on your particular project you might want to further optimize the experience.

 You can install additional extensions for your project if you want.

-Most of the information you find in the Java for VS Code documentation apply to Gitpod as well.
+Most of the information you find in the Java for VS Code documentation applies to Gitpod as well.